ankushdarade/TradeEnricher/README.md

 ## Information
 - Currently running this application with following jvm parameters -Xms100m -Xmx100m
-   Was able to process 5 million (trades) records successfully within 30 seconds request (trade.csv) payload size was around 120MB and Response payload size was 200 MB.
+   Was able to process 5 million (trades) records successfully within 30 seconds.
+   Request (trade.csv) payload size was around 120MB and Response payload size was 200 MB.
 - Capable of processing large data set
+- This application processes batch of 10000 records at a time before writing it to response Output Stream asynchronously

 ## Assumptions
 - File header and type is always in valid format